skypaver/SQLite_DBtutorial/README.md

 # SQLite_DBtutorial
-a repo for learning how a database
+a repo for self-learning how does a database work